avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### Sept 4, 2021:

+​	I'm having trouble getting the audio to work due to format issues.
+The algorithm to decode the video/audio data (jmuxer.js) accepts only h264 video and AAC audio (pretty standard), but I can't find a way to convert the raw audio data output by SoundFile into AAC format.
+Most python modules seem to convert to typical file formats like WAV or MP3, but AAC doesn't appear to be done.
+I'm still looking, but so far have found nothing.
+​	The other option would be to use a different decoder for the browser - one that supports something like WAV, MP3, OGG, or preferably FLAC.
+I've looked into HLS (https://github.com/video-dev/hls.js) though I'm not sure if this will allow real-time reading from a stream of bytes like Jmuxer is specifically designed to do.
+In fact, the author of Jmuxer created it specifically because they were having trouble using HLS for this use case.
+I think it might be my best bet, though, so I should give it a shot.

 ##### Sept 3rd, 2021:

 ​	Finally got it.
 I still don't know the cause of the error, but my guess is that it has something to do with the fact that SoundFile creates a new file object with each call to sf.write(), which may cause issues with opening it multiple times.
 Instead, the solution was to create a single SoundFile object first and then in the callback function use file.write() instead.
 This got rid of the error, but I still had to rewrite my OutputBytes object to include seek() and tell() to satisfy SoundFile's standards for what constitutes a valid file-like object.
 I just did this by extending the BytesIO object from the built-in io module.
 This came with a bug that took me awhile to locate where the read() operation wasn't returning anything - turns out I just had to add a seek(0) beforehand because I am now using BytesIO read() rather than getvalue().